Samsung Dryer May Not be Heating as it Should

 - Work gloves to protect your hands while handling sharp or hot components.

-Replacement Parts and Materials- Depending on the issue, you may need replacement parts like heating elements, thermostats, thermal fuses, or other components.
-Ensure you have the correct replacement parts on hand before starting the repair.
+- Replacement Parts and Materials like heating elements, thermostats, thermal fuses, or other components.
+Video chat with an appliance repair technician to help ensure you get the correct replacement parts on hand before starting the repair.

 Always Take Safety Precautions When Working on Your Dryer

-- Before starting any repair, make sure to unplug the dryer from the electrical outlet or turn off the circuit breaker to ensure your safety.
+Before starting to make any repairs, video chat with an appliance repair technician and make sure you unplug the dryer from the electrical outlet or turn off the circuit breaker to ensure your safety.

 Keep in mind that working on electrical appliances can be hazardous, and it's crucial to follow safety precautions.
 If you're unsure about any aspect of the repair, consult an appliance repairman via video chat to ensure you gain the necessary knowledge and skills to perform the repair to your Samsung dryer safely and effectively.